 - have not been awarded a PhD already

-- have less than 4 years of full time – including any period of research experience at the signature of the contract
+- have less than 4 years of full time employment after obtaining the MSc or equivalent qualification (see below) – including any period of research experience at the signature of the contract

 (This is measured from the date when the degree was obtained, which formally entitles the candidate to embark a doctorate, either in the country in which the degree was obtained, or in the country in which the research training is provided.
 Degree: MSc, MD, DVM and BSC in some countries.)